-Lead magnet writing is lucrative if you have an area of expertise, such as eCommerce, finance or technology.
+Lead magnet writing is lucrative if you have an area of expertise, such as eCommerce, finance, or technology.
 Businesses need rich, unique content so valuable that consumers will give up their personal information to attain it.
 Marketers use lead magnets to earn emails that inject their sales funnel with leads.

 Lead magnets are commonly long-form pieces like eBooks or ultimate guides, though they also include infographics or videos.
 In B2B contexts, they are usually designed to help solve a relevant business need.
-This helps establish the credibility and value of the business offering the lead magnet.
+This helps establish the credibility and value of the business by offering the lead magnet.
 Businesses are always on the lookout for talented writers who possess knowledge and acumen in their industry.

 Like case studies, white papers help establish a business’s authority.
 White papers can be highly influential in evaluating products and assessing a company’s image.
 As lead magnets, white papers effectively draw in new prospects and immediately establish your value proposition.
 To thrive as a white paper specialist, you need expertise.
-Find a lucrative niche, like finance, healthcare or insurance, and you can make an excellent living writing white papers.
+Find a lucrative niche, like finance, healthcare, or insurance, and you can make an excellent living writing white papers.

 What Does a Copywriter Do?

-Copywriters can work in any industry and provide value in several ways, whether writing ads, emails, web content or blogs.
+Copywriters can work in any industry and provide value in several ways, whether writing ads, emails, web content, or blogs.
 They leverage their writing skills and brand knowledge to create custom content that connects and converts.

 There are different paths to take as a copywriter.
 You can work for online copywriting services that bring the work to you.
 Working for a website copywriting service is an excellent idea for beginners still developing marketing and writing skills.